Regular “low voltage” servos

 There are also servos available, which are labeled “HV”, “high voltage” or something similar.
 These servos allow for a higher input voltage and therefore can be powered directly by the battery.

-The exact voltage range depends on the individual device type (check the datasheet!), but at least 2S (about 8,4 V max) are supported by them.
-Some of these devices still work on a BEC, using only 5-6 V, but are actually designed for using a higher input voltage.
-Some of these servos only reach their “full potential” by being powered directly by the battery.
+The exact voltage range depends on the individual servo type (check the datasheet or package!), but at least 2S (7.4 V) are supported by them.
+Most of these servos still work with a lower voltage, like 4.8 V to 6 V, but are actually capable for using a higher input voltage.
+Basically all of these servos only reach their full power and speed only by being powered with a higher voltage.

 Advantages of HV servos

-The primary advantage of using such a servo, is, that the BEC is unburdend by a significant amount of power, making the receiver in most cases the only device still powered by the BEC.
-Sudden servo movements may lead to voltage drops, which, in turn may disturb the receiver or even make it reset completely.
-For this reason some people need or want to plug in a capacitor in parallel to the other channel connectors to stabilize the voltage.
-This shouldn’t be necessary anymore, if the servo is powered directly by the battery.
+The primary advantage of using a HV servo, is, that the BEC is unburdend by a significant amount of power, making the receiver in most cases the only device still powered by the BEC.
+When powered by the inbuilt BEC, sudden servo movements may lead to voltage drops, which, in turn may disturb the receiver or even make it reset completely.
+For this reason it’s not uncommon to plug in a electrolytic capacitor in parallel to the other channel connectors, to stabilize the voltage.
+All this shouldn’t be necessary anymore, if the servo is powered directly by the battery (although the capacitor won’t hurt).

 The whole setup should also be more efficient, since the voltage regulator, especially if a linear one, will lose/waste some of the battery power by heating up.